 The one half hour Mediation Education Class is conducted by the providers of the mandatory course for divorcing and separating parents (Iowa Code Section 598.15) as part of that class, for the convenience of the parties.
 The Petitioner shall complete the education class within 45 days of the date of the petition and the Respondent shall complete it within 45 days of the date of service of the original notice and petition, unless the parties are ordered to complete it earlier in connection with a request for temporary custody.

 Mediation Services of Eastern Iowa is responsible for evaluating the content of all mediation education classes offered by approved providers of mediation education classes in the District.

 The Sixth Judicial District generates funds for administering its family mediation program by requiring the providers of the course mandated by Section 598.15 to provide a half-hour mediation education component in the course, and by assessing a separate fee for that component.
 That fee (currently $20 per person) is collected by the provider and 85% ($17.00 per person) is remitted to Mediation Services of Eastern Iowa (MSEI), the 501(c)(3) agency which manages the mediation program.
 The agency providing the class retains 15% of the fee, or $3 per person.
-MSEI has developed and provides a video to the course providers and meets with them annually.
+MSEI has developed and provides a class power-point to the course providers and meets with them annually.

 Court Ordered Mediation Session